Ambrosys/os-matcher/docs/content/Matching/Overview/Index.rst

 Overview
 ========

-Routing and Matching seems sometimes interchangeable, but they are not.
+Routing and Matching seem sometimes interchangeable, but they are not.

 .. toctree::
    :titlesonly: